-10. Upon inflation, the life raft will burst out of its valise or hard container, a sea anchor automatically deploys to reduce drift, and a locator light turns on to help you find the raft in the dark.
+Upon inflation, the life raft will burst out of its valise or hard container, and a sea anchor automatically deploys to reduce drift.
 The raft will be ready to board in seconds.

 WARNING:

 THE RAFT INFLATES RAPIDLY AND WITH GREAT FORCE.
 TO AVOID INJURY, KEEP FACE AND BODY AWAY FROM LIFERAFT VALISE OR CONTAINER WHEN PULLING THE PAINTERLINE.